linode/apl-docs/docs/tutorial-7-create-secret.md

 sidebar_label: Create a secret in Vault
 ---

-In his tutorial, you are going to create a secret Hashicorp Vault
+In his tutorial, you are going to create a secret in Hashicorp Vault.

-## Create a secret in Vault

 - In the left panel under the Team demo, click `Otomi Apps` then click on `Vault`
 - Sign in with Method `OIDC`, skip role and click on `Sign in with OIDC Provider`